DIDSR/BoneJ_Headless/README.md

 Usage
 -----

-First try BoneJ_Module.py to load and run metrics on a single image:
+First try BoneJ_Module.py to load and run metrics on a single image.
+You can import any of the available metrics and adjust input paremeters.:

 `BoneJ_Module_Example.py`